diogoff/plasma-disruptions/README.md

-## A Recurrent Neural Network for Disruption Prediction
+## Recurrent Neural Networks for Disruption Prediction

-This repository contains a neural network to predict disruptions from bolometer data in two different ways:
+This repository contains neural networks to predict disruptions from bolometer data in two different ways:

 * Time to disruption (`ttd`): predicts the remaining time towards an impending disruption.
 In this case, the model is trained on disruptive pulses only.